 The final choice of the location of the largest new forest also happens to promise to eventually screen new development that has occurred beyond the curtilage of Clandon Park.

 The new forests are proving to be very labour intensive due to the recent adverse weather conditions.
 Although we have placed guards on each new tree we have also lost some due to the deer decimating them.
 We still have a small naturalised wild population of deer on the Estate however, other than the deer fence that originally enclosed the deer into the much smaller emparked parkland area (around the 7 acres of land the Onslow Trust gifted to the Nation including the house, Clandon House) we certainly have never had a wall or deer fence on the wider boundary of Clandon Park to keep deer out or to keep them within the agricultural holding !

 The Onslow family have created many features at Clandon Park.
 The most obvious features that are now the habitat for fauna and flora include the grassland, meadows, coverts, forests, avenues of trees, gardens, shrubbery, rides, paths, hedges, walls, a tennis court, an orangery, walled gardens, an ice house, game crops, a horse race course, a golf course, a cricket ground, common land, terraces, lakes, islands, scrub land, chalk pits and many secret places.

-Many of of these features have evolved or have been altered to be fit for purpose or changed over time to suit an ever changing climate.
+These features have evolved or have been altered to be fit for purpose or changed over time to suit an ever changing climate.
 Most of these features no longer exist in their original form , while others have been created as contemporary concepts during the last forty years.
 The Clandon Park Estate continues to evolve, and each generation is charged with the responsibility of complimenting the input of the last, without compromising its important agricultural holding, its more recent educational heritage and the historic links with Guildford and the Onslow family.
 As such, the next century promises to be a challenging but particularly exciting time for all who care for and nurture the many activities at Clandon Park.

 Managing habitats that the family have created historically, usually follows a process that involves observing or monitoring the habitat on a regular basis, quantifying and evaluating the colony against expectations, updating our existing plans... then.... implementing the plan which often means a little maintenance, occasionally means we take immediate action to improve it but usually it indicates that we "do not disturb" so we leave well alone.
 Strangely it is often the latter that is the most difficult to implement.
 This is because if you are passionate about the work of conservation you are programmed to intervene and you are automatically looking for action to take to conserve the site.
 Certain, carefully selected disturbance to a habitat is occasionally helpful to the business of Clandon Park or may result in an improved habitat.
 Occasionally, creating a new habitat benefits both.
 However, such disturbance tends to be rare.